-6.6 Group Presentation General Information
+6.7 Group Presentation General Information

 - Present for 15 minutes plus answer questions for 10 minutes. - Officially, all presentations are scheduled as in-person presentations.
-If it is not safe to have inperson presentations, then we would proceed with synchronous Zoom presentations (there will be no change to the presentation dates or time) more information can be found in OWL Assignments. - To gain a deeper appreciation of the course materials by researching a self-selected, real-life company. - o See OWL for the sign-up procedure (first-come, first-served). - General topic is predetermined for each group. - Choose a specific company within the general topic by one week before your presentation due date; the instructor must approve your specific company. - Find out and describe what a real company is doing in terms of the general topic you signed up for. - You must also give insight into why the company does things the way it does and make suggestions for improvement wherever possible. - For detailed instructions on the presentation work, see OWL. - Presentation PowerPoint file is due 1 or 2 days before the presentation date by 8:00AM see OWL for the specific due dates. - Only the presentation PowerPoint file is required for submission; no other written research paper/summary is needed.

-- However, under each slide, you must include speaker's name, his/her speech notes, and sources/references for that slide in the PowerPoint Notes section.
-Point form is allowed for the Notes section. - PowerPoint file must be submitted via OWL Assignments; one submission per group; the contents will be analyzed for plagiarism by Turnitin.com.
-For Turnitin analysis, PowerPoint file cannot exceed 20MB. - 10 points will be deducted from the presentation mark (total = 50 points) if PowerPoint file is submitted late. - If PowerPoint file is not submitted, the group will not be allowed to present and will receive zero marks for the presentation.
+If it is not safe to have inperson presentations, then we would proceed with synchronous Zoom presentations (there will be no change to the presentation dates or time). - To gain a deeper appreciation of the course materials by researching a self-selected, real-life company. - See OWL for the sign-up procedure (first-come, first-served). - General topic is predetermined for each group. - Choose a specific company within the general topic by one week before your presentation due date; the instructor must approve your specific company. - Find out and describe what a real company is doing in terms of the general topic you signed up for. - You must also give insight into why the company does things the way it does and make suggestions for improvement wherever possible. - For detailed instructions on the presentation work, see OWL. - Presentation PowerPoint file and speech notes are due 1 or 2 days before the presentation date by 8:00AM see OWL for the specific due dates. - o PowerPoint file is what will be shown to the audience on the presentation day. - For each slide, you must prepare the speech notes.
+The notes do not have to be exactly what you are going to say on the presentation day, but the notes must have all the main points you will discuss for each slide.
+Point form is allowed for the speech notes. - For each slide, the speech notes must also include speaker's name, his/her speech notes, and sources/references for that slide. - You must submit via OWL Assignments: (1) PowerPoint file, and (2) PDF showing slides and speech notes. - You can create a PDF from PowerPoint. - In PowerPoint, view your file as "Notes page." - Go to "print" and change "printer" to "Microsoft print to PDF" - Also change the setting from "full page slides" to "notes pages." - Then click on "print."
+You will get a prompt for naming and saving the file as a PDF. - One submission per group - The contents will be analyzed for plagiarism by Turnitin.com.
+For Turnitin analysis, each file cannot exceed 20MB. - 10 points will be deducted from the presentation mark (total = 50 points) if PowerPoint file is submitted late. - If PowerPoint file is not submitted, the group will not be allowed to present and will receive zero marks for the presentation.

-Presentation references:
+- Presentation references: